joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 	// TBC
 	```

+#### Assignments
-Now we can locate the resource assignment we are interested in, and use the
+Now we can locate the resource assignment we are interested in (in this case
+it's Resource 2 assigned to Task 2 in the screenshot above), and use the
-`getTimephasedWork` method to retrieve the total of the actual and remaining work:
+`getTimephasedWork` method, which will give us the the total of the actual and
+remaining work for this assignment:

 === "Java"